Electric Vehicle Frequently Asked Questions and responses to common myths

 Recharging electric vehicles requires rethinking the difference between charging with electricity instead of gassing up.

 With fossil fuel you fill up your tank when it gets low.
 Some days you may have a full tank.
 Other days it maybe low.
 Most people with electric vehicles will charge their car at home meaning that virtually every day they will leave with a “full tank” (80% of full charge, to optimize battery life).
 The only times they need to plan charging is when they are driving beyond the range of their batteries – on vacation or a long commute.
-At this point they will consult an app ( Plug Share app, Chargeway app, Electrify America, Blink, EVgo, Chargepoint, or Tesla) and plan to charge with a Level 2 or Level 3 charger, which are common now along US freeways, highways and other locations.
-Level 3 chargers are DC fast chargers or superchargers.
-These can typically charge to 180-320 miles of range in an hour.
+At this point they will consult an app ( Plug Share, A Better Route Planner (now owned by Rivian), Electrify America, Blink, EVgo, Chargepoint, or Tesla) and plan to charge with a Level 2 or Level 3 charger, which are common now along US freeways, highways and other locations.
+Level 3 DC fast chargers are the fastest charging option, designed for public use.
+They can add hundreds of miles of range in under an hour.

-In the meantime, other EV companies are working with Electrify America, EVgo and others to install DC fast chargers that are as fast as Tesla.
+Other DC fast chargers, like Electrify America, EVgo and others, have charging speeds comparable to superchargers.
 So by the time your “break” is over your EV will be ready to go.

 The Myth: Since so much electricity is generated by coal, isn’t pollution worse with EVs?
 Isn’t the climate better off if I just keep driving my old car?